Bruce-JiYuefeng/TradeViewerUSC201/backend/README.md

 You should be able to see the default page when you run project on the tomcat.
 note: the version of tomcat is Tomcat10.1

-when you navigate to the link to login page it should show 405 error.
-It is what it should be.

-Once you run the project, the page pops up.
-You should be able to use the page you opened in the frontend now.
+Once you run the project and the page pops up, you should be able to use the page you opened in the frontend now.